-August was declared Vision & Learning Month in 1995.
+August was declared Vision & Learning Month in 1995 with a presidential proclamation from President Bill Clinton.
 The goal of this national observance is to help educate parents and educators about the critical link between vision and learning.

 "25% of students in grades K-6 have visual problems that are serious enough to impede learning.” - American Public Health Association